saiprasadreddy33/BS--Flow/README.md

 ## Overview

-# This project is a simple Chatbot Flow Builder
+# This project is a Chatbot Flow Builder

 ✨ Implemented chatbot flow builder application with features:
    - Interactive node-based graph using React Flow.